dataluscorp/browser/gfx/docs/Silk.rst

 with a ``VsyncRefreshTimer``.
 All tabs will then tick based on this new active timer.
-Since the ``RefreshTimer`` has a lifetime of the process, we only need to create a single ``RefreshTimerVsyncDispatcher`` per ``Display`` when Firefox starts.
+Since the ``RefreshTimer`` has a lifetime of the process, we only need to create a single ``RefreshTimerVsyncDispatcher`` per ``Display`` when Datalus starts.
 Even if we do not have any content processes, the Chrome process will still need a ``VsyncRefreshTimer``, thus we can associate the ``RefreshTimerVsyncDispatcher`` with each ``Display``.

-When Firefox starts, we initially create a new ``VsyncRefreshTimer`` in the Chrome process.
+When Datalus starts, we initially create a new ``VsyncRefreshTimer`` in the Chrome process.
 The ``VsyncRefreshTimer`` will listen to vsync notifications from ``RefreshTimerVsyncDispatcher`` on the global ``Display``.
 When nsRefreshDriver::Shutdown executes, it will delete the